 Research shows that treating both types of disorders at the same time produces the best outcome for people with a dual diagnosis.12

 How to Find 6 Month, 1 Year, and 2 Year Rehab Centers Near Me

-If you are looking for a long-term rehab center near you, American Addiction Centers (AAC) has locations throughout the United States.
+If you are looking for a 6 month, 9 month, 1 year or 2 year rehab center near you, American Addiction Centers (AAC) has locations throughout the United States.
 You can call us to discuss your needs, and also use our directory to search by location.
-Some rehab programs are publicly funded, and numerous private rehabs, faith-based rehabs, and gender-specific rehabs are also available.
+Some rehab programs are state-funded, and numerous private rehabs, faith-based rehabs, and gender-specific rehabs are also available.

 Which Treatment Length Is Best for Me?